 top of page

-How to verify your products are deforestation-free and comply with the EU Regulation?
+How to verify your products are deforestation-free and comply with the EUDR Regulation?

-The world’s first ever regulation on deforestation-free products, prohibiting imports and exports of products linked to deforestation entered into force in June 2023.
+The world’s first ever regulation on deforestation-free products (EUDR) prohibiting imports and exports of products linked to deforestation entered into force in June 2023.

 What the new EU regulation on Deforestation-Free Products says